East Coast Parkway: History

 On 12 June 1974, tenders were invited for the construction of the super-highway which would link the east coast of Singapore to the city.
 The extension of East Coast Parkway was to run from Tanjong Rhu via the Kallang River to Marina Centre.
 Between the two crossings, the expressway would be connected to an interchange formed by a one-way pair of roads running on the reclaimed Marina Centre, connecting Ophir and Rochor Roads at Beach Road.
 It would take traffic to Orchard, Chinatown and Little India.
 It would also run through the reclaimed land in front of Shenton Way and Raffles Quay, before going to the Telok Ayer Basin at South Quay, where it would connect to the one-way pair of roads at Prince Edward Road and Maxwell Road.
 It was planned to run on the elevated structure across the former Singapore Polytechnic at Shenton Way.
 A separate project was planned to even extend the expressway to Keppel Road, before going towards the Jurong Expressway (to be known as Ayer Rajah Expressway).

-On 24 April 1975, five international firms were invited to the tender of the construction of East Coast Parkway, leading to the construction of Benjamin Sheares Bridge.
+On 24 April 1975, five international firms were invited to the tender of the construction of East Coast Parkway, leading to the construction of Benjamin Sheares Bridge, named after the then President of Singapore, Benjamin Sheares.
 The expressway would also be linked to Ophir/Rochor Road, which would be built together with the flyover.
 The first phase would cover the portion from Tanjong Rhu Flyover to South Quay, while another section would lead from South Quay to Shenton Way.

 Construction of the first phase of the East Coast Parkway from Fort Road to Marine Parade started in 1971 and was completed in December 1975.
 It was followed by an extension of Phase 2 which was completed in November 1975 to Bedok South Road and then Phase 3 was built together with Changi Airport in 1980.
 Construction of Phase 3 began in May 1976, with two interchanges at Xilin Avenue and the Pan Island Expressway.
 It was expected to be completed by 1978.
 They were built on reclaimed land by the former Public Works Department.